 - reduced sensitivity to pain;

 - temperature instability;

+- possible bone fragility and decreased pain sensitivity, leading to undiagnosed fractures;

 - absence of normal vomiting reflex; and

 - sensitivity to normal doses of some medications.

 For more information on Prader-Willi syndrome, see information resources in Appendix B.